alanschlindvein/angular-communicator/README.md

   //...
 });
 ```
-Pass a parameter to each listener.
-But listeners name array and args array must have the same size.
+To pass an argument to each listener with an array of arguments.
 ```js
 myApp.controller('MainCtrl', function($scope, angularCommunicatorService) {
   //...